 - Protein powder provides added protein and energy.

-- Avocado can add creaminess.
+- Avocados can add creaminess.

 - Cooked sweet potato or pumpkin are great additions.